Lee A. Fleisher, MD - Chair of Anesthesiology & Critical Care

 Dimitry Baranov, MD - Program Director

-Dimitry Baranov became the program director in 2016.
-His medical education started in Russia at the Voronezh Medical Institute, included a year in the UK in Kent and his residency was in Hebrew University Hadassah Medical Center, Jerusalem.
-He completed a fellowship in neuroanesthesia at the Hospital for the University of Pennsylvania and continued on as faculty.
+Dr. Baranov became the Program Director in 2016.
+His medical education began in Russia at the Voronezh Medical Institute, which also included a year in the UK in Kent.
+He completed his residency at the Hebrew University Hadassah Medical Center in Jerusalem, Israel.
+After completion of a neuro-anesthesia fellowship at the Hospital for the University of Pennsylvania and continued on as faculty.

 His clinical interests include neuroanesthesia and liver transplantation.
-He is currently the director of the liver transplant anesthesiology program.
-Additionally, he is the director of the medical simulation program for the residents.
-He is interested in making medical simulation a critical component in anesthesia training, focusing on procedural skills and better preparedness for intraoperative emergencies management.
+In addition to being the Residency Program Director, he also serves as the director of the Liver Transplant Anesthesiology Program and the Anesthesia Resident Medical Simulation Program.
+He is deeply interested in incorporating and making medical simulation a critical component in anesthesia training, focusing on procedural skills and better preparedness for intraoperative emergencies.

 Dr. Baranov is also an avid recreational rock climber and skier.
 He bikes or runs about 6 miles to work most days and is a fountain of knowledge regarding the best climbing and skiing opportunities in North America.